Skip to main content

 You can also export timestamped database dumps from the local environment into .data directory using the ahoy export-db command.
 You can then use these dumps to restore the local environment to a specific state: rename the dump file to .data/db.sql and run ahoy import-db.

-See Drupal > Provision for more details.
+➡️ See Drupal > Provision

 To update environment variables in your local development environment: